 7.4.4.X Ranging Negative Acknowledgment IE

 The Ranging Negative Acknowledgement IE (RNA IE) is used to convey non-receipt of a ranging message.
 This IE is formatted without any content field.
 An example procedure of using this IE is described in Section 6.9.8.

-Page 6 Line 7, Page 18 Line 25, Page 7 Line 19, Page 53 Line 11, Page 76 Line 19, Page 80 Line 3

-i-1419, i-1420, i-2011, i-2012

-The following texts and figures are considered to be included for the feature of channel selection, which is proposed in the original contribution: 15-19-0034-02-004z-ieee-802-15-4z-mac